-7. Risk Mitigation
+8. Risk Mitigation

 When determining suitable investment objectives and when designing the Scheme's investment strategy, the Trustee (in conjunction with its investment adviser), will take into account all risks that are assessed to be financially material.
-The principal investment risks are listed in the Trustee's Investment Risk Policy.
-That Policy also provides an explanation of how the investment risks are managed.
+The principal investment risks are listed in the Trustee's Annual Report and Accounts, which provides an explanation of how the investment risks are managed.